 Badab-e surt is a stepped natural spring in only a few parts of the world.
 In this opportunity, we want to deal with this natural phenomenon and examine it in the Iran tourism magazine.

 Familiarity with the Badab-e Surt Spring

-Badab-e Surt is the name of a stepped spring at an altitude of 1841 meters above sea level, a unique monument in Iran, and is very rare in the world.
+Badab-e Surt is the name of a stepped spring at an altitude of 1841 meters above sea level, a unique monument in Iran and is very rare in the world.

 This phenomenon is limited to forest heights with conifers from the north and overlooks the lower valleys from the south.
 To the east of badab-e surt, there are heights covered with shrubs and shrubs, and to the west, there is the village of Arvest.

-The Zoroastrians worshiped God with special rituals above the springs of badab-e surt and later believed in Islam.
+The Zoroastrians worshipped God with special rituals above the springs of badab-e surt and later believed in Islam.
 That is why the villagers consider the spring as their own and try to preserve it.

 However, Pamukkale spring is in the form of white calcareous sediments, which in the local language is called White Castle or White Palace, and has less area and healing properties than the springs of Arvest village.

 At the beginning of the visit to Badab-e Surt spring, you will encounter a colourful staircase that amazes everyone.
 But how is this staircase formed?

 Simply put, mineral water travels a long way and opens its way to the earth from the depths of hard rocks.
 The wind starts to move, and the water moves back and forth.
 Meanwhile, the hot sun evaporates the water, leaving minerals like traces of water.
 The minerals remain as sediment on the ground and are stacked on top of one another.
 In Badab-e Surt, these actions created a spectacular staircase.